 - Looking at the entertainment center or a GPS device

-Anything can prompt the driver to take one or both the hands off from the steering wheel.
+Anything can prompt the driver to take one or both hands off of the steering wheel.
 Some examples of manual distractions include:

 - Eating and drinking while driving.
-These are manual distractions because the driver physically uses their hands to grab a drink or take a bite of their food instead of holding on to the steering wheel firmly.
+These are manual distractions because the driver physically uses their hands to grab a drink or take a bite of their food instead of firmly holding onto the steering wheel.

 - Smoking—although the number of smokers in the US has been on a decline for many years, there are still many people who smoke while driving.
-This activity falls under a manual distraction because the driver holds the cigarette in their hands for an extended period of time.
+This activity falls under a manual distraction because the driver holds the cigarette in their hand for an extended period.

-- Tending to a Child—This is yet another distraction that puts drivers and their loved ones at risk to accidents.
-Sometimes drivers get their hands busy in tending to a child such as feeding them while driving, putting their seatbelts or picking up their toys.
-It’s important to understand that no matter how bad of a tantrum a child throws in the car, the driver should not take their hands or eyes off the road because it can cause severe injuries to the driver and the child in case of a car collision.
+- Tending to a Child—This is yet another distraction that puts drivers and their loved ones at risk of accidents.
+Sometimes drivers become distracted by tending to a child, such as feeding them while driving, putting on their seatbelts, or picking up their toys.
+It’s important to understand that no matter how bad of a tantrum a child throws in the car, the driver should not take their hands or eyes off the road because it can cause severe injuries to the child in case of a car collision.

-- Searching through a wallet or purse—Most adults carry their personal items in their purse and wallets such as id cards, credit cards, mint, gum and makeup.
-And sometimes they use their hands to search through their bags for these items while driving.
-This act is extremely dangerous as the driver may lose control of the vehicle when their hands are busy searching through the wallet or purse.
+- Searching through a wallet or purse—Most adults carry their personal items in their purses and wallets, such as id cards, credit cards, mint, gum, and makeup.
+And sometimes, they use their hands to search through their bags for these items while driving.
+This act is hazardous as the driver may lose control of the vehicle when their hands are busy digging through the wallet or purse.

-Therefore, to avoid such manual distractions while driving it is advisable to switch off the cell phone, pull over to handle a crying child or eat or drink.
+Therefore, to avoid such manual distractions while driving, switching off the cell phone and pulling over to handle a crying child or eating or drinking is advisable.

-Cognitive Distractions, also known as mental distractions, are activities that distract the driver’s mind off the road and prevents them from safe driving.
-Though visual and manual distractions inherently involve an element of cognitive distraction, the activities that fall under this category in particular are more mentally distracting than others.
+Cognitive Distractions, also known as mental distractions, distract the driver’s mind off the road and prevent them from safe driving.
+Though visual and manual distractions inherently involve cognitive distraction, the activities that fall under this category, in particular, are more mentally distracting than others.

-These distractions are dangerous because it may seem like the driver is focused on the road but the mind may be drifted off somewhere else.
-Thus, the driver in reality is not alert or attentive.
+These distractions are dangerous because it may seem like the driver is focused on the road, but the mind may have drifted off somewhere else.
+Thus, the driver, in reality, is not alert or attentive.

-Let’s look at some examples to understand it better:
+Let’s look at some examples to understand this better:

 - Using a speech to text system to receive and send text and email messages is a high level of cognitive distraction